plivo/plivo-browser-sdk2-examples/README.md

 *b.
 Create a Plivo Endpoint here: https://console.plivo.com/voice/endpoints/add/*

 *c.
-Use this Plivo endpoint to login after deploying the application*
+Use this Plivo endpoint OR Access token to login after deploying the application*

 ---